SiaFoundation/siad/doc/Contract Recovery.md

+# File Contract Recovery

-This documente lays out the design for file contract recovery using file contract identifiers.
+This document lays out the design for file contract recovery using file contract identifiers.
 These identifiers are used to identify ones contracts on the blockchain and to figure out what host the contract was formed with.
 So renters can recognize a contract as their own simply by knowing their own wallet seed.